 Retention of motivated employees is important for any business.
 Often they will be the key drivers in the company growth and the best ambassadors for the company, boosting morale, productivity and reducing costs in the business.

-There are a number of ways to incentivise key individuals in your business with one of which being share ownership or share options plans.
+There are a number of ways of incentivising employees in your business, one of which being share ownership or share options plans.
 Let’s look at a few options below regarding shares in a limited company.